Plan for: Thanksgiving | Advent | Christmas

 3. The Character of Barnabas

-1. After the conversion of Cornelius and the persecution that arose as of the result of Stephen's Stoning, the gospel had reached other cities beyond Jerusalem.
+1. After the conversion of Cornelius and the persecution that arose due to Stephen's Stoning, the gospel reached other cities beyond Jerusalem.
 Men traveled as far as Phoenicia, Cyprus, and Antioch, preaching Christ unto people other than Jews.
 Luke wrote: "The hand of the Lord was with them, and great numbers believed and turned unto the Lord."
-Antioch was the third largest city, exceeded only by Rome and Alexandria.
-And from Antioch there will precede three missionary journeys; and, the name “Christian” was first spoken there.
+Antioch was the third largest city, and it was exceeded only by Rome and Alexandria.
+From Antioch, there will precede three missionary journeys, and the name “Christian” was first spoken there.

-2. First, we will consider Barnabas’ commission.
-He was sent by the church at Jerusalem, "as far as Antioch" to help out.
-He was a Levite from the country of Cyprus, by birth.
-This was customary in the first century, as you recall, Peter and John went down to Samaria after the work had been started by Philip, in Acts 8.
-So his commission was to, “go to Antioch.”
-This was in keeping with the Great Commission, and the vision of Christ.
+2. First, we will consider Barnabas’s commission.
+The church at Jerusalem sent him "as far as Antioch" to help out.
+He was a Levite from Cyprus by birth.
+This was customary in the first century; as you recall, Peter and John went down to Samaria after Philip had started the work in Acts 8.
+So, his commission was to “go to Antioch.”
+This was in keeping with the Great Commission and the vision of Christ.

 3. Second, we will discuss Barnabas’ consolation when he got to Antioch.
-He was wise enough to take time to look over the situation; after all there were Gentiles converts, as well as Jews in this congregation.
-When he got there, “he seen the grace of God, and was glad.”
-He brought a simple message, being the Son of Consolation, and that was to encourage them all "with purpose of heart to cleave unto the Lord."
+He was wise enough to take time to assess the situation; after all, there were Gentile converts, as well as Jews, in this congregation.
+When he arrived, "he saw God's grace and was glad.”
+He brought a simple message, being the Son of Consolation, to encourage them all "with the purpose of heart to cleave unto the Lord."
 In other words, continue “with the Lord.”

-4. Lastly, we will investigate Barnabas’ goodly character and manner of life.
-He is described as being a, "good man, full of the Holy Ghost and faith."
-It is men with the character traits as these which make a tremendous impact in the church, and in their communities.
-The church today needs more men like Barnabas; men who are first equipped in the word; and then, willing to take on the responsibility of doing the Lord's work, far and near.
+4. Lastly, we will investigate Barnabas’ good character and manner of life.
+He is described as a "good man, full of the Holy Ghost and faith."
+Men with character traits like Barnabas significantly impact the church and their communities.
+The church needs more men like Barnabas, who are first equipped in the Word and then willing to do the Lord's work, far and near.
 Let’s consider our first point, “the commission of Barnabas.”

 BODY OF LESSON